-T.5 BRAKE SYSTEM
+T.3 BRAKE SYSTEM

-T.5.1 General
+T.3.1 General

-- T.5.1.1 The vehicle must be equipped with a braking system that: - a.
-Acts on all four wheels - b.
-Is operated by a single control - c.
-Must be capable of locking all four wheels - T.5.1.2 The braking system must have two independent hydraulic circuits such that in the case of a leak or failure at any point in the system, effective braking power is maintained on at least two wheels. - T.5.1.3 Each hydraulic circuit must have its own fluid reserve, either by the use of separate reservoirs or by the use of an OEM style reservoir. - T.5.1.4 A single brake acting on a limited slip differential may be used. - T.5.1.5 "Brake by Wire" systems are prohibited. - T.5.1.6 Unarmored plastic brake lines are prohibited. - T.5.1.7 The braking systems must be protected with scatter shields from failure of the drive train (see T.7.2) or from minor collisions.
+- T.3.1.1 The vehicle must be equipped with a braking system that must:

+- a.
+Act on all four wheels

+- b.
+Be operated by a single control

+- c.
+Be capable of locking all four wheels

+- T.3.1.2 The braking system must have two independent hydraulic circuits such that in the case of a leak or failure at any point in the system, effective braking power is maintained on at least two wheels.

-- T.5.1.8 In side view any portion of the brake system that is mounted on the sprung part of the vehicle must not project below the lower surface of the chassis - T.5.1.9 Fasteners in the Brake system are Critical Fasteners, see T.10.2 and T.10.3 - T.5.1.10 The brake pedal must be: - a.
+- T.3.1.3 Each hydraulic circuit must have its own fluid reserve using separate reservoirs or an OEM style reservoir - T.3.1.4 A single brake acting on a limited slip differential may be used. - T.3.1.5 "Brake by Wire" systems are prohibited. - T.3.1.6 Unarmored plastic brake lines are prohibited. - T.3.1.7 The braking systems must be protected with scatter shields from failure of the drive train (see T.5.2) or from minor collisions. - T.3.1.8 In side view any portion of the brake system that is mounted on the sprung part of the vehicle must not project below the lower surface of the chassis - T.3.1.9 Fasteners in the Brake system are Critical Fasteners, see T.8.2 - T.3.1.10 The brake pedal must be: - a.
 Fabricated from steel or aluminum OR machined from steel, aluminum or titanium. - b.
 Designed to withstand a force of 2000 N without any failure of the brake system or pedal box.